fusioncharts/blazor-fusioncharts/README.md

         await _instance.NonStaticMethod();
     }
 ```
-4. Code the non-static method to perform any functionality, here we call the generic method to invoke fusion chart methods.
+4. Code the non-static method to perform any functionality, here we call the generic method to invoke FusionCharts methods.
 ```
    public async Task NonStaticMethod()
     {
         await fusionChartsService.CallFusionChartsFunction("setChartAttribute", "CHART_ID", "caption", "new-caption");
     }
 ```
 5. Now we are writing an anonymous function to call the Blazor method upon event trigger.
+Here 'DotNet' is available in the global scope of JavaScript.
 ```
     myEvent.dataPlotClick = "function() { DotNet.invokeMethodAsync('BlazorApp1', 'ChangeData') }";
 ```